paxsomnius/paxsomnius.github.io/README.md

 ### Customing Stylesheet

-Creare a new file `/assets/css/style.scss` in your Jekyll site.
+Create a new file `/assets/css/style.scss` in your Jekyll site.

 And then add the following content: